What to do in an emergency

-Here are some tips you need to stay safe around gas:
+Here are some tips for staying safe around gas:

 • open your windows and doors to let air in